fastlane/docs/docs/actions/clean_build_artifacts.md

 > This action deletes the files that get created in your repo as a result of running the _gym_ and _sigh_ commands.
-It doesn't delete the `fastlane/report.xml` though, this is probably more suited for the .gitignore.
-Useful if you quickly want to send out a test build by dropping down to the command line and typing something like `fastlane beta`, without leaving your repo in a messy state afterwards.
+It doesn't delete the `fastlane/report.xml` though, this is probably more suited for the .gitignore.<br><br>Useful if you quickly want to send out a test build by dropping down to the command line and typing something like `fastlane beta`, without leaving your repo in a messy state afterwards.

 clean_build_artifacts ||